American Society of Civil Engineers: Late 19th century

 The next meeting was more than twelve years later in 1867.
-A number of the original founders such as James Laurie, J.W.
-Adams, C. W. Copeland and W. H. Talcott were at this meeting and were dedicated to the objective of resuscitating the society.
-They also planned to put the society on a more permanent footing as well as electing fifty-four new members to the society.
+A number of the original founders, such as James Laurie, J.W.
+Adams, C. W. Copeland, and W. H. Talcott, were at this meeting and were dedicated to the objective of resuscitating the society.
+They also planned to put the society on a more permanent footing and elect fifty-four new members.
 With success in that effort, the young engineering society passed a resolution noting that its preservation was mainly due to the persevering efforts of its first president, James Laurie.
-The address of President James Pugh Kirkwood delivered at that meeting in 1867 was the first publication of the society, appearing in Volume 1 of "Transactions", bearing date of 1872.
+The address of President James Pugh Kirkwood delivered at that meeting in 1867 was the first publication of the society, appearing in Volume 1 of Transactions, bearing date of 1872.

 On March 4, 1868, by a vote of 17 to 4, the name was changed to "American Society of Civil Engineers", but it was not until April 17, 1877, that the lack of incorporation was discovered and the proper steps taken to remedy the defect.
 The society was then chartered and incorporated in New York state.

-The reconvened ASCE met at the Chamber of Commerce of the State of New York until 1875, when the society moved to 4 East 23rd Street.
+The reconvened ASCE met at the Chamber of Commerce of the State of New York until 1875 when the society moved to 4 East 23rd Street.
 The ASCE moved again in 1877 to 104 East 20th Street and in 1881 to 127 East 23rd Street.
 The ASCE commissioned a new headquarters at 220 West 57th Street in 1895.
-The building was completed in 1897 and served as the society's headquarters until 1917, when the ASCE moved to the Engineering Societies' Building.
+The building was completed in 1897 and served as the society's headquarters until 1917 when the ASCE moved to the Engineering Societies' Building.